witchard/mog/README.md

 [name-of-match-action-1]
 match=arg
 action=arg
+invert_match=boolean

 [name-of-match-action-2]
 match=arg
 action=arg
+invert_match=boolean
 ```

 The `settings` section may contain the following:
 * showname - default: True.
 Show the name of each file before performing the action.

+The `invert_match` value is optional and will cause the match to be inverted - i.e. you can use this to cause a match when the regex does not match.

 You can find some examples in the example-configs directory.